 The site is in a Countryside Stewardship agreement and is managed for wildflowers, with rotational cutting and removal of arisings to ensure the flowers don’t get overrun by grasses and scrub.
 A range of fruit trees were planted a few years ago providing food for humans and animals alike.
 The blossom also provides a great source of early nectar.

 In 2019 we were able to giver Merstone Station a marvellous makeover thanks to grant funding from the National Lottery Community Fund and Isle of Wight Council.
 This enabled us to improve the site and encourage more people to use the space, as well as understand its heritage.
 Big thanks go out to Pedal Aid who also kindly supported us with funds for this project.

 How to get there

 On foot and by bike – The Red Squirrel Trail (NCN 23) passes through the site and provides the main access points.
 There are lockable cycle racks.

 By bus – Newlands Stop (Route 2) is right outside.
 (Bus Timetables)

-By Car – There is a gravel car park on site, parking is currently free of charge.
+By Car – There is a gravel car park on site, parking is free of charge.
 Approx site postcode for satnav PO30 3DQ

 There are various ways you can help improve and maintain our sites.
-We rely onconservation volunteers to help with many tasks and also need people who are happy to regular visit the site be our “eyes and ears”, this means we can respond much quicker to issues.
+We rely on volunteers to help with many tasks on our sites and also need people who are happy to regular visit the site be our “eyes and ears”, this means we can respond much quicker to issues.
+Our shop raises money to support our work and needs a team of volunteers.
+Or maybe you would like to help us with events.
 Find out more here.

 You can also help by becoming one of our regular supporters.
 Even giving a few pounds each month can make a real difference, with your donation being invested into site management and improvement work to benefit site visitors and look after our precious wildlife.
 Sign up here.